Shelley Bacchus, RN, MS

 Mary McCormick, PharmD

 Mary is a practicing pharmacist with over 20 years’ experience in toxicology, management, community, hospital, and long-term care pharmacy in addition to academic detailing.
 She received a BS in pharmacy from Massachusetts College of Pharmacy/AHS and PharmD from University of Utah.
 Her specialty is toxicology.
 She is the former Director of the Connecticut Poison Control Center and in addition, she served as the sole pharmacist on a consultant team of physician toxicologists managing difficult toxicology cases throughout the state.
-She enjoys educating and mentoring consumers as well as health care professionals.
+She enjoys educating and mentoring consumers and health care professionals.
 Mary has been a Clinical Educator for the Independent Drug Information Service since 2014.

 Paula McKinley, RN, BSN